KaiyuWei/chat-box/README.md

 The model we are using is an any-to-any model.
 For now we only enable text-to-text functionality in the frontend.
 In the future we will enable full any-to-any functionality in the frontend,

+### Add "session_user" table and model

+Use session users to enable storing chat history and continous chat.

 ### Add test cases for endpoint chat_with_model

 #### Test File Location